SETI/rms-hst-pipeline/README.md

-# INSTALLING THE DEVELOPMENT ENVIRONMENT
+# Installing the development environment

 To do a quick, automated set-up of your environment, you should have Miniconda for Python 2.7 installed, probably from